Sizes of tubes and pipes

 Dimensional tables of the Železiarne Podbrezová products.

-Dimensions of seamless tubes according to ANSI/ASME B36.10M
+Sizes and weigths of seamless tubes acc. to ANSI/ASME B36.10M

-Dimensions of seamless tubes according to ASTM A450/A450
+Sizes and weigths of seamless tubes acc. to ASTM A450/A450

-Dimensions of seamless tubes according to JIS (tubes)
+Sizes and weigths of seamless tubes acc. to Japanese standards (tubes)

-Dimensions of seamless tubes according to JIS (pipes)
+Sizes and weigths of seamless tubes acc. to Japanese standards (pipes)

 Cold drawn heat exchangers tubes with minimum wall thickness (sizes in inches)